Can Diabetics Eat Pesto Sauce?

 Short answer

-In moderate quantities, there is nothing in most pesto sauces that should cause any major concern for diabetics.
-We do, however, advise anyone living with diabetes to always read the label and keep an eye on the levels of salt, carbohydrates, and sugar, as they can vary widely between similar looking products.
+In moderate quantities, most pesto sauces contain nothing that should cause major concern for diabetics.
+We do, however, advise anyone living with diabetes to always read the label and monitor the levels of salt, carbohydrates, and sugar, as they can vary widely between similar-looking products.

 Long answer

-The Mediterranean diet is famous for being the healthiest in the world, and you won't find many foodstuffs more Mediterranean than pesto.
-This makes it a great contender for not just being safe, but actively encouraged, for diabetics to include in their diet.
+The Mediterranean diet is famous for being the healthiest in the world, and you won't find many foods more Mediterranean than pesto.
+This makes it a great contender for being safe and encouraging people with diabetes to include it in their diet.

-Broadly speaking, the dietary and health recommendations for those living with diabetes are the same as for everyone else.
-Specifically, eat a balanced diet with a combination of all the major food groups, quit smoking, cut down on alcohol, and get regular exercise to maintain a healthy body weight.
+The dietary and health recommendations for those with diabetes are the same as for everyone else.
+Specifically, to maintain a healthy body weight, eat a balanced diet with a combination of all the major food groups, quit smoking, cut down on alcohol, and get regular exercise.

 You will find several of the Food Standards Agency's (FSA) red and amber warnings on jars of pesto.
-However, you will be eating relatively small quantities of the sauce, and for that reason, most dieticians consider pesto to be healthy.
-Here, we've broken down the main food groups one-by-one.
+However, you will eat relatively small quantities of the sauce, so most dieticians consider pesto to be healthy.
+Here, we've broken down the main food groups individually.

 Sugar

-Despite a popular misconception, sugar doesn't directly cause diabetes, nor does a diabetic have to completely exclude it from their diet.
-Cutting down on sugar (especially refined sugar) has more to do with managing weight than specifically managing the condition.
-Added sugar has no place in high-quality pesto, but watch out for some budget brands that bulk out their sauces with sugar, water, potato flakes, and all other kinds of garbage.
+Despite a popular misconception, sugar doesn't directly cause diabetes, nor does a person with diabetes have to exclude it from their diet completely.
+Cutting down on sugar (specifically refined sugar) has more to do with managing weight than specifically managing the condition.
+Added sugar has no place in high-quality pesto, but watch out for some budget brands that bulk their sauces with sugar, water, potato flakes, and other garbage.

 Fruit